DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-30-managing-claim-windows-in-support.md

 - collect dates the claim window opens and closes
 - assign the claim window an academic year

-For example, the first claim window was between 2 May 2024 and 19 July 2024 and associated with the 2023 to 2024 academic year.
+For example, the first claim window was between 2 May 2024 and 19 July 2024 and was associated with the 2023 to 2024 academic year.

 If we re-opened the claim window in September 2024, we needed to identify whether it was for the previous 2023 to 2024 academic year or the current 2024 to 2025 academic year.